 As I mentioned earlier in the post I purchased two benches so that everyone would be able to see the gorgeous Aspen buffet server.
 I absolutely fell in love with this piece!
 What’s not to love?
-The crisscross doors, the glazed painted finish, weathered wood top, oil rubbed bronze hardware and the amount of storage it provides makes this server an ultimate treasure.
+The crisscross doors, the glazed painted finish, weathered wood top, oil rubbed bronze hardware and the amount of storage it provides makes this server the ultimate dining room furniture treasure.

 Begin each day as if you had wings

 Unfortunately, the position of the molding provided a challenge for placing art.
 When I came across these four leaf watercolor prints in our color scheme there was no doubt that they would look fabulous in the room.
 I couldn’t believe that the four framed pieces were just $200 at Raymour & Flanigan’s Outlet Center.
 I centered two over the Aspen server and split the others between the front and back walls.

 Just under the art are 5 frosted turquoise votive candles.
 I had forgotten to bring in tea lights.
 One of the residents mentioned to me that real wax candles are not allowed in the Jennifer House according to fire codes.
 She took it upon herself to walk down the street to buy me five battery operated flameless candles.
 Is that pride of ownership or what?